apache/couchdb-documentation/rfcs/003-fdb-seq-index.md

 ### Option 3: Store all transaction IDs, cleanup async

-Rather than storing the transaction IDs with the revision IDs, one could write a separate blind KV into a transaction ID space.
+Rather than storing the transaction IDs with the revision IDs, one could write a separate blind KV into a dedicated transaction ID space.
 After a successful transaction commit, the CouchDB layer could delete the transaction ID asynchronously.
-For example, each process could dump the transaction ID of a successful commit into a local ets table, and a process could scan that table once every few seconds and clear the associated entries from FDB in a single transaction.
+For example, each process could dump the transaction ID of a successful commit into a local ets table (shared by all databases), and a process could scan that table once every few seconds and clear the associated entries from FDB in a single transaction.
 The flow for this design in the case of `commit_unknown_result` is dramatically simpler:

 ![option3](images/003-option3.png)